fmilizia/flag-explorer/Isomorphisms.md

 Then, we want to "encode" labelled triangulations using some easy object; for instance, finite lists of integer numbers.
 Since we are dealing with flag triangulations, which are uniquely determined by their 1-skeleton, we can use the following encoding scheme: the encoding is a finite list of integers, the first one being $N$, the number of vertices, and the remaining ones encoding the 1-simplices.
 For instance, a 1-simplex with vertices labelled $u$ and $v$, with $u < v$, can be represented by the integer $(u-1)*N+(v-1)$.
-We can list the numbers encoding the edges in increasing order, so that the encoding is uniquely dertermined from the labelled triangulation.
+We can list the numbers encoding the edges in increasing order, so that the encoding is uniquely determined from the labelled triangulation.

 ## Encoding an unlabelled triangulation